anettgor/Dictionary-App-React/README.md

 - **Pronunciation**: The app offers the correct pronunciation of the word, enabling users to learn how to pronounce it accurately.
-- **Mode toggle**: The app allows users to toggle between light and dark mode, and automativally selects the preffered mode set on user's machine.
+- **Mode toggle**: The app allows users to toggle between light and dark mode, and automatically selects the preferred mode set on the user's machine.

 ## Getting Started